10 Quick and Easy Decluttering Ideas

 Let’s get started!

-1. Expired food in your pantry and refrigerator.
+1. Expired food in your pantry and refrigerator

 I know this seems like a no-brainer, but believe me, I have helped so many clients organize their pantries.
-Even when they tell me “Jill, I just looked through everything 3 months ago,” we somehow still manage to find food that’s years past its due date. ?
-When it comes to spices, can you combine a couple of those half used garlic salts into one jar?
+Even when they tell me “Jill, I just looked through everything 3 months ago,” we somehow still manage to find food that’s years past its due date.
+When it comes to spices, can you combine a couple of those half-used garlic salts into one jar?

-2. Cookbooks.
+2. Cookbooks

-So many people go on-line these days to try new recipes.
+So many people go online these days to try new recipes.
 Take a look at your cookbook stash and I bet you’ll find one or two, if not a dozen, that you can part with.

-3. CDs and DVDs.
+3. CDs and DVDs

 These days, it’s so easy to transfer your CDs and go digital.
 My husband and I recently did this.
 It was LIBERATING!
 As for DVDs, if you aren’t going to watch it again, why let it take up space in your home?

-4. Linens and towels.
+4. Linens and towels

-colorful towels on shelves in bathroom
+Organized colorful towels on shelves in bathroom

 While I only keep one set of sheets per bed (this is purely because I have never mastered the art of folding a fitted sheet!), many of my clients have sheets and comforters for beds they don’t even have anymore.
-Quickly go through your linens, towels and blankets.
+Quickly go through your linens, towels, and blankets.
 Let go of sizes you no longer need.
 Threadbare or scratchy?
 If you don’t want your guests using them, why should you keep them?
 Say good riddance!
 And while you’re at it…take a look at those spare pillows.
 Make sure you’d be proud for any guests to use them.

-5. Old electronics.
+5. Old electronics

-Recycle that old cell phone (or 2 or 3), cordless phones, VHS players, old TVS, other broken electronics and orphan cords that don’t seem to belong to anything you currently use.
+Recycle that old cell phone (or 2 or 3), cordless phones, VHS players, old TVS, other broken electronics, and orphan cords that don’t seem to belong to anything you currently use.

-6. Kitchen appliances you don’t use.
+6. Kitchen appliances you don’t use

 I kid you not, I had a client who had 3 fondue pots.
 They had never been used and she’d had them for at least 5 years.
 Appliances you no longer use (or have never used) are taking up valuable space in your kitchen.
 Donate them – someone will love that ice cream maker or panini press.